 It was a forgettable game in a forgettable season.

-The Eagles led the Detroit Lions 23-13 with 5:18 remaining in the game after a 70-yard touchdown pass from
+The Eagles led the Detroit Lions 23-13 with 5:18 remaining in the game after a 70-yard touchdown pass from Michael Vick to Jeremy Maclin.
+The Eagles were poised to go to 4-2 and remain in position to contend.

 However, the defense fell apart and the Eagles would eventually lose 26-23 in overtime.
 It was the second of eight straight losses for the Eagles.

-As big of a win it was for the Lions, they didn't fare much better down the stretch.
-The Lions would only win two more games the rest of the season.
+As big of a win as it was for the Lions, they didn't fare much better down the stretch.
+Detroit would only win two more games the rest of the season.
 The Lions did have the toughest schedule in the league last season.
 When these two teams square off to begin the final quarter of the season, it will be the first of three straight NFC North matchups for the Eagles.

-The Lions didn't have a coaching change this offseason, but they've overhauled the locker room losing a considerable amount of players including both starting offensive tackles - Gosder Cherilus and Jeff Backus - and both starting defensive ends - Cliff Avril and Kyle Vanden Bosch.
+The Lions didn't have a coaching change this offseason, but they've overhauled the locker room after losing a considerable amount of players including both starting offensive tackles - Gosder Cherilus and Jeff Backus - and both starting defensive ends - Cliff Avril and Kyle Vanden Bosch.

 Detroit still has one of the most explosive quarterback-wide receiver combinations in Matthew Stafford and Calvin Johnson.
 Stafford has one of the biggest arms in the league and has proven to be durable after some questions earlier in his career.
 The former No. 1 overall pick nearly threw for 5,000 yards for a second straight season in 2012, but his touchdown total was cut by more than half from 41 in 2011 to 20 last season.